ovh/docs/pages/platform/serving-engine/21_HOWTO_manage_tokens/guide.en-gb.md

 ### Step 2 - Fill token information

-The creation of a token implies to indicates two information :
+Creating a token requires completing the following information :

 -   The authorized `resource(s)` of the token
 -   The `user groups` of the token